 - Steam the spinach over simmering water until wilted.
 Remove from heat and set aside.
 When cool enough to handle, squeeze to remove the excess moisture.
 Place in a large mixing bowl.

-- Stir in the ricotta and Parmesan cheeses, the remaining 2 eggs, 3/4 tsp. salt, 1/4 tsp. black pepper, and a pinch of ground nutmeg.
+- Stir in the ricotta and Parmesan cheeses, the remaining 2 eggs, 3/4 teaspoon salt, 1/4 teaspoon black pepper, and a pinch of ground nutmeg.
 Mix well.

 - 4 tablespoons butter

 - 6 tablespoons flour

 - 1 3/4 cups milk

 - 1 tablespoon sherry, optional